State Ecology Department rejects permit for Kalama methanol plant on Columbia River

 NW Innovation Works will have up to 21 days to appeal the decision to deny the permit to the Shoreline Hearings Board, which is composed of administrative law judges.
 If that appeal is unsuccessful, the permit decision also could be challenged through a lawsuit.

-The high-profile project was once embraced by Gov. Jay Inslee as a project that could provide a boost to the southwest Washington economy and help reduce global emissions.
+The high-profile project was once embraced by Gov. Jay Inslee as a project that could provide a boost to the Southwest Washington economy and help reduce global emissions.
 Then in May 2019, the governor withdrew his on a day he signed a bill banning fracking.
 In a written statement, he said, “I cannot in good conscience” support the methanol plant as well as a Tacoma liquified natural gas project because they would not accomplish what is necessary to combat climate change.
 He said that the withdrawal of his support would not affect the regulatory decision-making process.

 NW Innovation Works officials also face challenges in getting federal permits.
 In November, a U.S. District Court judge in Tacoma struck down two Army Corps of Engineers permits because they were not the result of a full review of the impacts of greenhouse gas emissions.